Dragoon-Lab/LaitsV3/documentation/sessions.md

 has themselves authored, along with the ability to create a new problem name.
 The author can choose to share his problem with other students to solve as a student, test, or coached mode problem.
-In Java this is the "Export" step, in Javascript this is done by enabling the "share" option.
+In Java this is the "Export" step, in JavaScript this is done by enabling the "share" option.
 The author needs to be able to define a node as a "first node" for the coached mode target node strategy to work;
 these could be set at export or by a toggle in the node editor.